aliuosio/papercuts-no-more/README.md

 4. Create automated workflows in n8n to process documents (OCR, categorization, notifications, etc.)
 5. Leverage Ollama for AI-powered document analysis and processing

+### Pre-configured n8n Workflow

+On docker-compose startup, a workflow is automatically imported into n8n.
+This includes a chat interface that uses Ollama's AI model to communicate with the paperless-ngx API, enabling natural language queries of your document database.

+**Example query:** "What documents were added in October about insurance?"

+The chat analyzes your questions and queries the paperless-ngx API to retrieve relevant documents based on content, metadata, dates, and tags.

+#### Ollama Chat Model Configuration

+The n8n workflow includes an Ollama Chat Model node that powers the AI assistant.
+Configure it as follows:

+**Base URL Configuration:**
+- When using NVIDIA GPU profile (`docker compose --profile nvidia up -d`): Set the Base URL to `http://ollama-nvidia:11434`
+- When using CPU profile (`docker compose up -d`): Set the Base URL to `http://ollama:11434`

+**Model Selection:**
+The docker-compose.yml automatically pulls the `qwen3:8b` model.
+In the Ollama Chat Model node within n8n:
+1. Open the workflow editor
+2. Select the Ollama Chat Model node (likely named "Ollama" or similar)
+3. Ensure the Base URL is set as above depending on your profile
+4. Select `qwen3:8b` from the model dropdown menu

 ### API Authentication

 Paperless-ngx provides a REST API with custom X-API-Key authentication: